eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 In the previous sections, building the *Hello* *World!* example is done by default during the Cyclone build process.
-However, the *Hello* *World!* example can also be built using the `CMake tool <http://cmake.org/>`__, although you can obviously build with your native compilers and preferred toolchains.
+However, the *Hello* *World!* example can also be built using the `CMake tool <http://cmake.org/>`__, although you can build with your native compilers and preferred toolchains.

 `CMake <http://cmake.org/>`__ is an open-source, cross-platform family of tools designed to build, test, and package software.
-It is used to control the software compilation process using simple platform and compiler independent configuration files.
+It is used to control the software compilation process using simple platform and compiler-independent configuration files.
 It also generates native makefiles, projects, and workspaces of your development environment.
-CMake's main strength is build portability.
-The same CMake input files build with GNU make, Visual studio 6,7,8 IDEs, Borland make, nmake, and XCode, etc...
+CMake's main strength is built portability.
+The same CMake input files build with GNU make, Visual Studio 6,7,8 IDEs, Borland make, nmake, and XCode, etc...

 Another advantage of CMake is building out-of-source.
-It simply works out-of-the-box.
-There are two important reasons to choose this means:
+It simply works out of the box.
+There are two fundamental reasons to choose this means:

 -  Easy cleanup (no cluttering the source tree).
-Simply remove the build directory to start from scratch.
+Remove the build directory to start from scratch.
 -  Multiple build targets.
-It's possible to have up-to-date Debug and Release targets, without having to recompile the entire tree.
-For systems that do cross-platform compilation, it is easy to have up-to-date builds for the host and target platform.
+It's possible to have up-to-date Debug and Release targets without having to recompile the entire tree.
+It is easy for systems that do the cross-platform compilation to have up-to-date builds for the host and target platform.

-In order to use CMake you need to provide a ``CMakeLists.txt``.
+To use CMake, you need to provide a ``CMakeLists.txt``.
 A sample CMakeList file can be found within ``<install-location>/share/CycloneDDS/examples/helloworld/``